alan-turing-institute/empiarreader/joss/paper.md

 3. Globus [@globus-1; @globus-2]
 4. HTTP or FTP from the entry web page using an internet browser [@empiar]

 These methods all require that data is downloaded and persisted before use and offer limited configurability and automation in data selection and access.
 In contrast, EMPIARreader allows data and metadata to be downloaded in a dynamic manner through lazy loading whilst also providing a simple interface for downloading EMPIAR files persistently to disk if required.
-Additionally, the only prerequisites for EMPIARreader are Python 3 and either pip or Poetry for installation.
+Additionally, the only prerequisites for EMPIARreader are Python 3 and either pip [@pip] or Poetry [@poetry] for installation.

 With EMPIARreader, the granularity of downloads can be configured from an entire EMPIAR entry down to individual files and is easily automated.
 This makes EMPIARreader flexible enough to handle tasks from downloading a single file to downloading custom subsets of data from different EMPIAR entries.
 In principle, EMPIARreader allows any user to make use of the entire data archive without any storage overheads.
 It is envisioned that this utility will be particularly useful for the training of ML models and allow improved algorithmic performance by allowing fast and lightweight access to diverse training data.
 To see how to use the EMPIARreader API and CLI please refer to the [examples](#example) or the [Jupyter Notebook](https://github.com/alan-turing-institute/empiarreader/blob/main/examples/run_empiarreader.ipynb) accessible on the EMPIARreader github page.
 EMPIARreader documentation can otherwise be found [here](https://empiarreader.readthedocs.io/en/latest/).